 Image

 I was upset.
 It was clear they knew nothing about stammering, only techniques recommended for those with anxiety disorders.
 I wondered whether there were students across the UK receiving similar 'advice'.
 I decided to do something about it and that's how the Stammerers Through University Consultancy (STUC) was born — I wanted to raise awareness and increase support for people who stammer at university.
 A lecturer advised me to suggest my idea to the uni’s Social Enterprise team, who could donate £500 to new social initiatives.
 They awarded me the funding in 2013, and you can read more about in my article The Stammerers Through University Consultancy.

-See our In education section for information and advice on getting on at uni.
+See our Help With Stammering At Uni or College page for information and advice on getting on at uni.

+Image